The second phase of a wargame project is to design the salient features of the game. As indicated in the diagram this consists of three steps.

 • Data.
 In preparing for a war game, the required data may cover a broad spectrum: maps and charts for the geographic area of interest, orders of battle for military components and specification sheets for weapons, platforms, and sensors, geo-political positions of the main players, and so on.
 As shown in the diagram at the top, the process of gathering this sort of data will continue through to the execution phase (to the start of Step 12).
 The quest for data in this step should be in harmony with Step 7, Step 8, and Step 9 -- namely what details are necessary to provide the players with a plausible scenario and support tools.

-Step 6: Prepare Models, Methods, and Tools
+Step 6: Prepare Models, Methods, and Tools (Examples: spreadsheet formula, look-up table, aide mémoire, computer-based models and simulations)

 While many adjudications in war games rely upon the judgement of the facilitator (or umpire), there are many areas where support tools may be required.
 These may be of four general types: command and control (C2) assistance for players, planning aids for players, the means for resolving combat outcomes for interactions within the game (to aid in adjudications), and data collection and analysis procedures.